Link to picture: Click here

 A society where our nation was divided.

-In the past, people were suffering from anxiety after the war but now, in a short period of time, my country has totally changed.
+war but now, in a short period of time, my country has totally changed.

-Before it was one of the most poverty-stricken country-- but thanks to one man, my nation has grown again after pain and hardship.
+it was one of the most poverty-stricken country-- but thanks to one man, my

-deciduous trees are found everywhere,
+trees are found everywhere,

 a great place to play a game of solitaire.